apache/maven-plugin-testing/maven-plugin-testing-harness/src/site/markdown/index.md

 ### Examples

- The following examples shows how to use the Testing Harness in more advanced usecases:
+ The following examples shows how to use the Testing Harness in more advanced use cases: